leon-plackal/terraform-notebook/Docker Container/notes.md

-- Initialize the project, which downloads a plugin that allows Terraform to interact with Docker.
+Initialize the project, which downloads a plugin that allows Terraform to interact with Docker.

-terraform init
+`terraform init`

-- Provision the NGINX server container with apply terraform apply
+Provision the NGINX server container with apply

+`terraform apply`

-- Run docker ps to view the NGINX container running in Docker via Terraform. docker ps
+Run docker ps to view the NGINX container running in Docker via Terraform.

+`docker ps`

-- stop the container and destroy the resources terraform destroy
+Stop the container and destroy the resources

+`terraform destroy`